ghiottolino/android-quiz-template/README.md

 # Introduction

 An android library project to use for different types of multiple-answer quiz applications.
-In particular the templates offers 2 kind of quizes, or game modes:
+In particular the templates offers 2 kind of quizzes, or game modes:
 * Educational Game: for learning while playing through a clever repetition system of questions which has been answered wrongly.
 * Trivia Game: for a more classic and fast hit or miss kind of game.